paralin/crew/docs/getting-started/install/linode.md

 # Installing on Linode

-Due to how Linode installs custom kernels, Linode instances *require* a reboot before they can fully work with Docker/Dokku.
-The Official Dokku StackScript should take care of this process for you, and will email notify you when the instance is running and you can proceed with installation.
+Due to how Linode installs custom kernels, Linode instances *require* a reboot before they can fully work with Docker/Crew.
+The Official Crew StackScript should take care of this process for you, and will email notify you when the instance is running and you can proceed with installation.

 ## Using StackScript